 Look out for their grey/silver legs and feathers teamed with their bright red heads.
 With a wingspan of up to two metres these massive birds are hard to miss when gathered in a flock.

 With a love for dry climate and hot weather, Outback Queensland is camel country, particularly the closer you get to its famous desert, The Simpson.

 Despite growing to a whopping 600 – 1,000kg, these mobile creatures spend their days wandering around the outback, sometimes covering up to 70kms every day.

-As with most things in the outback, towns get resourceful when they have an abundance of a certain animal, which is why the town of Bedourie hosts an annual camel race.
-Check out this blog to see this quirky race in action.
+As with most things in the outback, towns get resourceful when they have an abundance of a certain animal, which is why the towns of Bedourie and Boulia host annual camel races – not to be missed for Outback fun.